Find Affordable College Courses

 South Orange, NJ

 The in-demand master’s degree programs at Seton Hall University helped the school earn the #5 place on this year’s ranking of the most popular area studies schools in the Middle Atlantic Region .
-Seton Hall is a moderately-sized private not-for-profit school located in the suburb of South Orange.
+Seton Hall is a moderately-sized private not-for-profit school located in the large suburb of South Orange.

 Women make up 86% of the area studies majors at the school.